MoisesFGNeto/Frontend-Project---Blog/README.md

 # Frontend-Project---Blog
-This is my first web responsive project.
-Using @media queries to make website responsive.
+This is my first responsive web project.
 Check it out the final project: https://effortless-daffodil-ceef34.netlify.app/